 Some remedies to ask about are Black Haw tincture, Valerian root (a herb that promotes healthy sleep), Wild Yam (which also discourages contractions), and Crampbark.
 Flaxseed oil is not difficult to come across and is believed to be helpful, too.
 As mentioned above, PLEASE take these remedies only under the supervision of a trained care provider.

 Avoiding Oxytocin and Prostaglandin – These are two of the major hormones responsible for labour.
 Your midwife or doctor may have already recommended that you limit your release of these hormones.
-You can do this by using a condom during sex, since semen contains prostaglandins, the hormone that softens the cervix and lead to contractions.
-Also avoid breast or nipple stimulation and having an orgasm, all of which release oxytocin, the hormone that initiates contractions.
+You can do this by using a condom during sex since semen contains prostaglandins, the hormone that softens the cervix and leads to contractions.
+Also, avoid breast or nipple stimulation and avoid having an orgasm, all of which release oxytocin, the hormone that initiates contractions.

 Finally, I want to state that pre-term labour is a serious issue.
 Please make sure that you are getting the medical help and support that you need.
 My deep hope is that care providers will begin to use natural methods to stop pre-labour in conjunction with their typical treatment protocols.
 Remember, the more ways that you come at this, the more likely you are to change your health for the better.

 If you begin to experience sudden, strong pre-term labour, do not try to self-treat.
 The March of Dimes urges:

 Call your health care provider or go to the hospital right away if you think you are having preterm labor.
 The signs of preterm labor include:

 - Contractions (your abdomen tightens like a fist) every 10 minutes or more often